srinivas191206/Vaidhyasetumain/FIRESTORE_INTEGRATION_GUIDE.md

 # Firestore Integration Guide

-This guide covers the complete Firestore integration for the Vaidhya Setu telemedicine platform, including collections, services, and video call functionality.
+This guide covers the complete Firestore integration for the Clinic Pro telemedicine platform, including collections, services, and video call functionality.

 ## 📋 Collections Structure